Pricing cyber-insurance for systems via maturity models: Abstract

 \section{Abstract}

-Risks associated with information technology systems present a complex modelling challenge, combining the disciplines of operations management, security, and economics.
-The challenge is to establish a representation of an organization's operational and systems architecture that allows an assessment of the security postures of its various components able to support an assessment of its insurance risk.
-This work proposes a socioeconomic model for cyber-insurance decisions compromised of entity relationship diagrams, security maturity models, and economic models, thereby linking systems-type and economic approaches to cyber-security assessments.
-The concept of a cyber-loss-adjuster is introduced, who reconciles cyber-incidents with economic losses.
-The work aims to bridge a number of disciplines to partly address a longstanding research challenge of accounting for organizational structure in the design and pricing of cyber-insurance.
-It is important to note the following: insurance companies have long experience of the magnitude and frequency of losses that arise in organizations based on their size, industry sector, and location.
+Pricing insurance for risks associated with information technology systems presents a complex modelling challenge, combining the disciplines of operations management, security, and economics.
+This work proposes a socioeconomic modelling framework for cyber-insurance decisions compromised of entity relationship diagrams, security maturity models, and economic models, addressing a long-standing research challenge of capturing organizational structure in the design and pricing of cyber-insurance policies.
+Insurance pricing is usually informed by the long experience insurance companies have of the magnitude and frequency of losses that arise in organizations based on their size, industry sector, and location.
 Consequently, their calculations of premia will start from a baseline determined by these considerations.
-The contribution of the methodology proposed here is to provide a framework for calculating the effects of cyber-based risk on the frequency and magnitude of losses.
-This is achieved through a security analysis of the relationship between the operational structure of an organization and its information systems.
-It also provides a consistent means for those seeking insurance to describe and understand their security posture and for an insurance company to price its offer of coverage.
+A unique challenge of cyber-insurance is that data history is limited and not necessarily informative of future loss risk meaning that established actuarial methodology for other lines of insurance may not be the optimal pricing strategy.
+The modelling framework proposed in this paper provides a vehicle for agreement between practitioners in the cyber-insurance ecosystem on cyber-security risks and allows for the users to choose their desired level of abstraction in the description of a system.